 There are two types of porcelain tiles.
 These are polished and matt.
 There are a couple of differences between the two forms of porcelain tiles and the benefits and drawbacks of each type.

-Before you hire tilers in Lanarkshire to install porcelain tiles, here are some of the pros and cons you should consider:
+Before you install porcelain tiles, here are some of the pros and cons you should consider:

 Oftentimes, matt tiles have anti-slip features.
 This makes them an ideal option for kitchens and bathrooms.